LaGauffre/BLOCKASTICS/README.md

 ## Advanced topics in applied probability at UC, Santa Barbara

 I taught a graduate class during spring 2022 (ten weeks) in the PSTAT department at UC, Santa Barbara.
-Here are the [Lecture notes](/lecture_notes/main_lecture_notes.pdf).
+Here are the [lecture notes](/lecture_notes/main_lecture_notes.pdf).

-*(Please note that it is a work in progress, I am planning to write a more comprehensive overview with additional references).*
+*(Please note that it is a work in progress, I am planning to write a more comprehensive overview with additional references)*

 ## BFS summer school